The Power of Tests for Detecting $p$-Hacking: Setup

 \subsection{Impact of Publication Bias}

 Our focus is on the power of testing for various types of $p$-hacking.
-However, a practical concern is that observed $p$-values are often restricted to those that appear in papers published in journals, i.e., are subject to publication bias \citep[see, e.g.,][and the references therein]{andrews2019identification}.
+However, empirical studies of $p$-hacking often focus on published $p$-values, which may be subject to publication bias \citep[see, e.g.,][and the references therein]{andrews2019identification}.
 Publication bias can impact the distribution of $p$-values in ways similar to $p$-hacking.

 To see this effect, let $S=1$ if the paper is selected for publication and $S=0$ otherwise.
 By Bayes' Law, the $p$-curve conditional on publication, $g_{S=1}(p):=g(p\mid S=1)$, is

 Here $\Pr(S=1\mid p)$ is the publication probability given $p$-value $P=p$, and $g^d(p)$ refers to the potentially $p$-hacked distribution of $p$-values when there is no publication bias.